MicrosoftDocs/architecture-center/docs/example-scenario/data/big-data-with-iot.md

 The company wants to build a cloud-based "smart construction" solution.
 It should gather a comprehensive set of data for a construction site and automate the operation and maintenance of the various elements of the site.
 The company's goals include:

 * Integrating and analyzing all construction site equipment and data to minimize equipment downtime and reduce theft.
-* Remotely and automatically controlling construction equipment to mitigate the effects of a labor shortage, ultimately requiring fewer workers and enabling  lower skilled workers to succeed.
+* Remotely and automatically controlling construction equipment to mitigate the effects of a labor shortage, ultimately requiring fewer workers and enabling lower-skilled workers to succeed.
-* Minimizing the operating costs and labor requirements for the supporting infrastructure, while increasing productivity and safety
+* Minimizing the operating costs and labor requirements for the supporting infrastructure, while increasing productivity and safety.
 * Easily scaling the infrastructure to support increases in telemetry data.
 * Complying with all relevant legal requirements by provisioning resources in-country without compromising system availability.
 * Using open-source software to maximize the investment in workers' current skills.

 Using managed Azure services such as IoT Hub and HDInsight will allow the customer to rapidly build and deploy a comprehensive solution with a lower operating cost.
 If you have additional data analytics needs, you should review the list of available [fully managed data analytics services in Azure][product-category].

-## Potential use cases
+## Relevant use cases

 Consider this solution for the following use cases: